Xilinx-Wiki-Projects/ZCU102-Ethernet/README.md

-# ZCU102 PS and PL based 1G/10G Ethernet
+# ZCU102 PS and PL based 1G/10G Ethernet v2019.1
 This repository contains ZCU102 design files for PS and PL based 1G/10G Ethernet.
-An overview can be found [HERE]().

 There are 6 available designs: